Kashf-e hijab: Aftermath

 However, under his regime, the chador became a significant hindrance to climbing the social ladder, as it was considered a badge of backwardness and an indicator of being a member of the lower class.
 Veiled women were assumed to be from conservative religious families with limited education, while unveiled women were assumed to be from the educated and professional upper- or middle class.
-The veil became a class marker; while the lower classes started to wear the veil again, the upper classes no longer wore the veil at all, while professional middle class women such as teachers and nurses appeared unveiled in their work place, but sometimes veiled when they returned home to their families.
+The veil became a class marker; while the lower classes started to wear the veil again, the upper classes no longer wore the veil at all, while professional middle-class women such as teachers and nurses appeared unveiled in their work place, but sometimes veiled when they returned home to their families.

-Discrimination against the women wearing the headscarf or chador still occurred, with public institutions actively discouraging their use, and even some restaurants refusing to admit women who wore them.
+Discrimination against the women wearing the hijab or chador still occurred, with public institutions actively discouraging their use, and even some restaurants refusing to admit women who wore them.
 This period is characterized by the dichotomy between a minority who considered wearing the veil as a sign of backwardness and the majority who did not.

+Until 1979, the anniversary of the introduction of Kashf-e hijab was officially celebrated as Women's Liberation Day in Iran.